top of page

 Say good morning to the Chesapeake and Ohio Canal Towpath!
 Along today’s route you’ll pass aqueducts, locks, and remnants of Colonial and Native American settlements before reaching the iconic Paw-Paw Tunnel, one of the most significant features on the C&O. We cycle on passing through Greenridge State Forest and Little Orleans before ending our day in Hancock, Maryland.

-Day 6: Fort Frederick to Hapers Ferry
+Day 6: Fort Frederick to Harpers Ferry

 Cycling: 55 Miles

-Day 7: Harpers Ferry to Great Falls
+Day 7: Harpers Ferry to Washington DC

-Cycling: 43 Miles
+Cycling: 50 Miles

 bottom of page